-If you purchase a Nexus One on a T-Mobile two year contract, the handset is going to cost you $179, plus your monthly contract fee, but if you decide to cancel your contract early, you will have to pay an early termination feed to Google as well as T-Mobile.
+If you purchase a Nexus One on a T-Mobile two-year contract, the handset is going to cost you $179, plus your monthly contract fee.
+However, if you decide to cancel your contract early, you will have to pay an early termination fee to Google as well as T-Mobile.

-For the pleasure of canceling your contract early, within the first 120 days of the contract, Google will charge you an ‘Equipment Recovery Fee’, of $350, on top of this you will have to pay an early termination fee to T-Mobile of $200, that makes a total of $550 in early cancellation fees, plus the cost of your handset which is $179, bringing the total up to $729.
+For the pleasure of canceling your contract early, within the first 120 days of the contract, Google will charge you an ‘Equipment Recovery Fee’ of $350.
+On top of this, you will have to pay an early termination fee to T-Mobile of $200.
+This makes a total of $550 in early cancellation fees, plus the cost of your handset which is $179, bringing the total up to $729.

-This is considerably more than the $529 it costs to purchase the Google Nexus One without a contract, exactly $200 more, so if there is any chance you are going to cancel your contract within the first 120 days you may be better off purchasing the SIM free model.
+This is considerably more than the $529 it costs to purchase the Google Nexus One without a contract, exactly $200 more.
+So, if there is any chance you are going to cancel your contract within the first 120 days, you may be better off purchasing the SIM-free model.
+The SIM-free model gives you the flexibility to switch carriers or plans without incurring hefty fees.
+Additionally, owning an unlocked phone can be beneficial if you travel internationally, as you can use local SIM cards to avoid roaming charges.

 via Ars Technica